-Plaintiff's motion for preliminary approval is GRANTED.
-The final approval hearing shall take place on April 13, 2023 at 1:30 p.m. in Dept. 1.
+Plaintiff's motion for preliminary approval is GRANTED, subject to the modifications to the class notice directed above.
+The final approval hearing shall take place on July 27, 2023 at 1:30 p.m. in Dept. 1.
 The following class is preliminarily certified for settlement purposes: